appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

     -- The order_id is a parameter and replaced by actual value passed by the application select * from public. "orders" where order_id = {{this.params.order_id}};
     ```
 4. Create a query to update the order status, once a refund is processed.
-For example, once a refund is approved, update the order status in the `order` table to `Refunded`.
+For example, once a refund is approved, update the order status in the `order` table to `Refund Processed`.
 In case of rejection, the order status remains unchanged.
     ```sql
     -- The order_id are parameters and replaced by actual value passed by the application -- highlight-next-line
-    Update public. "orders" set status = 'Refunded' where order_id = {{this.params.order_id}};
+    Update public. "orders" set status = 'Refund Processed' where order_id = {{this.params.order_id}};
     ```
-5. Ceate queries to send emails to inform users of the outcome.
+5. Create queries to send emails to inform users of the outcome.
 For example, you can create two queries:
     *  To notify approval (_notifyUser_):
         * Parameterize the query to include:
             * Customer name (`{{this.params.customer_name}}`) who raised the request.